-A German Shepherd’s ear positions can mean many emotions, such as feeling calm and neutral, relaxed, playful, submissive, alert, anxious, nervous, aggressive, excited, dominant, or frightened.
+A German Shepherd’s ear position can mean many emotions, such as feeling calm and neutral, relaxed, playful, submissive, alert, anxious, nervous, aggressive, excited, dominant, or frightened.
 A sudden movement of the ears can also mean the dog communicates a change of state of mind.

 Ultimately, your German Shepherd’s ear positions advertise his mood reasonably accurately.
 Still, each position can mean a few different things, and you have to look at the context before judging why your dog’s ears are in a specific position.